fnatte/pizza-tribes/README.md

 Web socket communication heavily relies on Redis for pushing and pulling messages.
 The API does not do any game logic but simply validates client messages before pushing them to Redis.
-This allows for running multiple game workers to do the "heavy" lifting (not that heavy really :)).
+This allows for running multiple game workers to do the  lifting (not that heavy really :)).
 The workers can be horizontally scaled while relying on Redis performance to push messages through the system.
 Since Web Sockets are stateful bidirectional communication over a single TCP connection, it is not easy